realpython/realpython-blog/2014/2014-04-21-flask-by-example-part-1-project-setup.markdown

 ```sh
 $ heroku create wordcounts-stage
 ```

+These names are now already taken, so you will have to add on something individual for yours, such as your initials or a number

 Add your new apps to your git remotes.
 Make sure to name one remote *pro* (for "production") and the other *stage* (for "staging"):